-We are a UK based co-working office space provider covering over 5000 office rental properties.
+We are a UK based office rental agency providing access to over 5000 flexible office rental properties that contain co-working spaces.

-For a free availability report providing information and pricing for Co-Working spaces in London or in any other location, please email the team or phone us direct:
+For a free availability report providing information and pricing for Co-Working spaces in London or in any other location, please email the team or call us.

 firstname.lastname@example.org Or Phone 0800 0843 077